msharmasharma/ideaCartClone-Backend/README.md

-# Ideakart - Unit 5 Backend
+# Ideakart Clone - Unit 5 Backend

 Ideakart is a site that gives u an idea about the book you want to buy.
 We offer a huge collection of books in diverse categories.